nimiq/tutorial/src/content/tutorial/6-gasless-transfers/3-gasful-baseline/content.md

 # Polygon USDT: The Gasful Baseline

-Before we can appreciate gasless transfers, we need to measure the traditional cost.
-This lesson connects to Polygon mainnet, records your POL (formerly MATIC) and USDT balances, and sends a standard ERC20 transfer that consumes native gas.
+Before we can appreciate gasless transfers, we need to measure the baseline cost.
+This lesson connects to Polygon mainnet, records your POL (formerly MATIC) and USDT balances, and sends a standard ERC20 transfer that pays gas in POL.
 We will reuse the same credentials when we add OpenGSN in the next lesson, so keep them handy.

+---

+## Learning Goals

+By the end of this lesson you will:

+- Connect to Polygon mainnet with a funded wallet.
+- Measure POL and USDT balances before and after a transfer.
+- Send a baseline USDT ERC20 transfer that pays gas in POL.
+- Capture the transaction receipt and explorer link for later comparison.

 ---